manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-4_Jenkins/05_master_slave_architecture/README_temp.md

 **JNLP setup is complete when:**
 - ✅ Slave shows "Connected" in Jenkins
 - ✅ Pipeline runs with `label 'jnlp'`
-- ✅ Hello World pipeline executes successfully
+- ✅ No SSH keys needed
 - ✅ Auto-reconnects if disconnected
 - ✅ Works from anywhere with internet

-**Perfect for development environments and learning Jenkins distributed builds!** 🚀
+**Perfect for quick demos and development environments!** 🚀

 ---

-*Simple, effective Jenkins Master-Slave setup without SSH complexity!*
+*JNLP: When you want Jenkins slaves without the SSH complexity!*